appvia/terranetes/docs/terraform-controller/developer/drift.md

 # Enabling Drift Protection

-Drift protection instructs the controller to periodically check for drift between the desired state and the upstream cloud provider; this could occur due to someone or something changed the configuration outside of the scope of terraform i.e. on the cloud console, API and so forth.
+Drift protection instructs the controller to periodically check for drift between the desired state and the upstream cloud provider; this could occur due to someone or something changing the configuration outside of the scope of terraform i.e. on the cloud console, API and so forth.
 The time frame is configured by the platform team, see [Drift Detection](docs/terraform-controller/admin/drift.md) for details.

-When a configuration is detected as out of sync the status of the resource is updated and a kubernetes event it raised.
+When a configuration is detected as out of sync the status of the resource is updated and a kubernetes event is raised.

 ```bash
 $ kubectl -n apps get configurations.terraform.appvia.io